There is SO much value in getting off the beaten path in Prague.

-We lived in Prague for nine months, and would live there for nine more without any hesitation.
+We lived in Prague for two years, on and off, and would live there for two more without any hesitation.
 It is a gorgeous city with impressive architecture, laid-back locals, and troves of hidden treasures just waiting to be discovered.

 The Benefits of Getting Off the Beaten Path in Prague